Bus from GIZYCKO to ALYTUS. Current connections

 Gizycko - PKS - Buses and Buses - Transportation - Attractions and Monuments

-Gizycko is a town in the Warmian-Masurian Voivodeship, located in the very center of the Land of the Great Masurian Lakes on the isthmus between Lakes Niegocin and Kisajno.
+Gizycko is a town in the Warmian-Masurian Voivodeship, located in the center of the Land of the Great Masurian Lakes on the isthmus between Lakes Niegocin and Kisajno.
 Because of its location, it is referred to as the Polish capital of sailing and shanties.
-However, in addition to being a great place to go sailing and take a cruise on the Mazurian lakes, the city has many interesting attractions to offer and not just in the summer season.
+However, in addition to being a great place to go sailing and take a cruise on the Masurian lakes, the city has many interesting attractions to offer, and not just in the summer season.

 Attractions of Gizycko

-Gizyc's best-known attractions include the 19th-century Prussian Boyen Fortress and the rotating bridge over the Luczanski Canal.
+Gizycko's best-known attractions are the 19th-century Prussian Boyen fortress and the rotating bridge on the Luczanski Canal.
 The city also has a neo-Gothic water tower, on top of which an observation deck with a café has been located.
-In addition, the place collects memorabilia related to the city's pre-war residents, while hosting visitors with coffee and treats.
+In addition, the place collects memorabilia related to the town's pre-war residents, while hosting visitors with coffee and delicacies.
 While in Gizycko, it is worth taking a walk to the hill of St. Bruno, where there is a cast-iron cross dedicated to this patron saint of the city and one of the patron saints of Warmia.
 The long Gizycko pier and the footbridge leading to it is also a good place for strolling and admiring sunsets.

-Most tourists, wishing to visit the Polish sailing capital, get into their own car and in a shorter or longer time simply get there.
+Most tourists, wanting to visit the Polish sailing capital, get into their own car and in a shorter or longer time just get there.
 But what about those who do not have a car at their disposal?
-Then it's best to choose buses to Gizycko.
+Then it is best to choose buses to Gizycko.
 The PKS Giżycko bus station is located right next to the train station and the Giżycko marina.
 So if you want to visit the capital of Polish sailing, don't wait.
 Plan your trip today.
 Tickets and bus schedules to and from Giżycko can be found on our website.

-Gizycko is a town in the Warmian-Masurian Voivodeship, located in the very center of the Land of the Great Masurian Lakes on the isthmus between Lakes Niegocin and Kisajno.
+Gizycko is a town in the Warmian-Masurian Voivodeship, located in the center of the Land of the Great Masurian Lakes on the isthmus between Lakes Niegocin and Kisajno.
 Because of its location, it is referred to as the Polish capital of sailing and shanties.
-However, in addition to being a great place to go sailing and take a cruise on the Mazurian lakes, the city has many interesting attractions to offer and not just in the summer season.
+However, in addition to being a great place to go sailing and take a cruise on the Masurian lakes, the city has many interesting attractions to offer, and not just in the summer season.

 Attractions of Gizycko

-Gizyc's best-known attractions include the 19th-century Prussian Boyen Fortress and the rotating bridge over the Luczanski Canal.
+Gizycko's best-known attractions are the 19th-century Prussian Boyen fortress and the rotating bridge on the Luczanski Canal.
 The city also has a neo-Gothic water tower, on top of which an observation deck with a café has been located.
-In addition, the place collects memorabilia related to the city's pre-war residents, while hosting visitors with coffee and treats.
+In addition, the place collects memorabilia related to the town's pre-war residents, while hosting visitors with coffee and delicacies.
 While in Gizycko, it is worth taking a walk to the hill of St. Bruno, where there is a cast-iron cross dedicated to this patron saint of the city and one of the patron saints of Warmia.
 The long Gizycko pier and the footbridge leading to it is also a good place for strolling and admiring sunsets.

-Most tourists, wishing to visit the Polish sailing capital, get into their own car and in a shorter or longer time simply get there.
+Most tourists, wanting to visit the Polish sailing capital, get into their own car and in a shorter or longer time just get there.
 But what about those who do not have a car at their disposal?
-Then it's best to choose buses to Gizycko.
+Then it is best to choose buses to Gizycko.
 The PKS Giżycko bus station is located right next to the train station and the Giżycko marina.
 So if you want to visit the capital of Polish sailing, don't wait.
 Plan your trip today.
 Tickets and bus schedules to and from Giżycko can be found on our website.

 ALYTUS